 HELM is a partnership between the Rocky Mountain Prevention Research Center and the University of Denver’s Morgridge College of Education to increase opportunities for healthy eating, physical activity, and high quality physical education in K-12 schools.
 The first three years of HELM have seen a 66% increase over two years in moderate to vigorous physical activity in elementary school PE classes and have implemented roughly 100 evidence-based environment and policy changes to combat childhood obesity.

 HELM 2 launches in Fall 2013 to continue work with 46 K-12 schools in the San Luis Valley and expand the program’s reach to 73 schools in southeast Colorado.

 The HELM project has two components:

-AIM provides rural schools with a strategic planning process, facilitated by Rocky Mountain Prevention Research Center staff, to help schools implement environment and policy best practices known to increase student opportunities for healthy eating and physical activity.
+Assess, Identify, Make-it-happen provides rural schools with a strategic planning process, facilitated by Rocky Mountain Prevention Research Center staff, to help schools implement environment and policy best practices known to increase student opportunities for healthy eating and physical activity.

 The Physical Education Academy provides rural schools with SPARK curriculum, equipment, training and personalized support from site coordinators.

 For more information about the PE Academy, contact:

 Healthy Eaters, Lifelong Movers (HELM) is funded by a grant from the Colorado Health Foundation.

 The Rocky Mountain Prevention Research Center is funded through the Centers for Disease Control and Prevention Cooperative Agreement U48 DP001938.